Chapter 4. Integrating Networking into Our Own Async Runtime

 }

-It does not matter if the received message is bigger than the buffer, our loop will continue to extract all the bytes to be processed, adding them onto our Vec
+It does not matter if the received message is bigger than the buffer; our loop will continue to extract all the bytes to be processed, adding them onto our Vec

 .
 If there are no more bytes, we can stop our loop to process the data.

-Sending Data Over Socket
+Sending Data over the Socket

-For our client, we are going to run everything in the main function which have the signature below:
+For our client, we are going to run everything in the main

 fn